FSMaxB/lfs-me/README.md

 4. Edit the *PKGBUILD* to include the checksums.
 5. Build the package: `lfs-me build foo-0.1.1 -s ~/downloads`
 6. Install the package into `/mnt/lfs` for example ( you can omit the prefix to install to `/`): `sudo lfs-me install foo-0.1.1.pkg -p /mnt/lfs`
-7. Check the installed files: `lfs-me check foo-0.1.1.pkg -p /mnt/lfs`
+7. Check the installed files: `lfs-me check foo 0.1.1 -p /mnt/lfs`